Csfifty23/Funavry-Poker-Solution/README.md

 ## Dependencies

 - All the dependencises are given in the requirements file.
-- Please also note that you must need to restart the session after installing these dependencies otherwise you may face some nasty errors while runing the notebook.
+- Please also note that you may need to restart the session after installing these dependencies otherwise you may face some nasty errors while runing the notebook.
 - If you still face anykind please let me know.

 ## Files To Run The Notebook